jgierlach/fullstack-project-boilerplate/README.md

-# Jerabith Mclint's fullstack project boilerplate
+# Fullstack project boilerplate

-## components, stores, and base.css
+## Components, stores, base.css, and utils.js

-For ease of reference using $lib/path shorthand the components and stores folders along with base.css file are placed under the lib directory
+For ease of reference using $lib/path shorthand the components and stores folders along with base.css and utils.js files are placed under the lib directory

 ## Environment variable instructions

 Out of the box this project is configured to work with Supabase.com.
 Create a .env at the root of this project and create the following environment variables

-PUBLIC_SUPABASE_URL='Your projects supabase url' PUBLIC_SUPABASE_ANON_KEY='Your projects supabase anon key'
+PUBLIC_SUPABASE_URL='Your projects supabase url'

+PUBLIC_SUPABASE_ANON_KEY='Your projects supabase anon key'

 # create-svelte